tcrundall/gtd.nvim/README.md

       - [x] Test that untargeting removes from NextActions file
     - [x] Don't include target in NextActions file
     - [x] Write next-actions file after additions

+### Add dependencies / waiting for

+Have some way to chain dependencies between tasks, i.e. list a action as "blocked" by another action (by tag), such that when the blocking action is checked, the now unblocked action becomes targeted

+Consider if there's a way to elegantly handle "waiting fors"
+  - have a "check up" date/time on each waiting for

 ### Scraping actions (low-prio)